SERIES V. COSMOPOLITAN, 1965-2000, 1965-2000

 Conditions Governing Access

-This collection is open for use with following restrictions on access: Three pieces of correspondence with Liz Smith have been separated from the collection and are closed pending determination of access restrictions.
+This collection is open for use with following restrictions on access: Three pieces of correspondence with Liz Smith are closed pending determination of access restrictions.

 Language of Materials